shreyagummadi/Robot_Programming/RWA-2/Assignment2/README.md

  * Positions are identified by (x, y) coordinates.

 Rules for the Robot
 -----

- * At any given moment, the robot can only move 1 step in one of 4 directions.
+ * At any given moment, the robot can only move 1 step in one of the 4 directions.
  * Valid moves are:
  	– Go North
 	– Go East